artinkim/artin.kim/content/blog/better-hals-first-look.md

 }
 ```

 How does that work?
-Rust already knows how to use the CORDIC?
+Rust already knows how to use the Cordic?

 *Kind of!*